 2) TRADE YOUR SERVICES OR PRODUCT FOR EXPERTISE

 3) CREATE YOUR OWN HYPE – Co-Founder of The Hundreds, Bobby Kim told us a story of his team’s first experience at annual fashion trade show PROJECT.
 (If you follow us on Snapchat, you would have seen my walkthrough in February).
 He told a story of how when they launched, they had a very unimpressive booth.
 Surrounded by volume brands, they didn’t stand a chance.
 After the first day of everyone walking past them, on day two they switched up their strategy and threw a black tarp over their lonely rack of T-Shirts.
 Every buyer that came by to ask to see what’s under the tarp they turned away.
-Creating hype and a demand!!
+Creating hype and demand!!
+Of course, be prepared to deal with high demand and the pressures of scaling-up.
+Investing in managed IT support services might help you to do this.

 4) YOU DON’T NEED TO GO THE TRADITIONAL ROUTE TO START YOUR OWN BUSINESS – Being raised by a generation that said, “if you don’t get a degree you wont survive out there”, this was great to be reminded of.
-You don’t need a Masters Degree to start a business or have a great idea!
+You don’t need a Master’s Degree to start a business or have a great idea!
+There are intelligent people out there with their Master’s Degrees that can help you with the stuff you aren’t the best at.
+Working with a company like Dua & Co (find out more at their website) they can walk you through the complicated accounting you are likely to encounter when you start a business.
+They can also serve as business advisors which helps if you need a smart suggestion to keep your business on track.

 5) SURROUND YOURSELF WITH LIKE MINDED PEOPLE